FOREX-Dollar holds above 2018 lows ahead of U.S. jobs report | Business

 "I think once this euphoria dies down, the dollar is likely to resume its downtrend trend, because I don't think the Fed will be so eager to taper," said Marshall Gittler, head of investment research at BDSwiss, in a note.
 "I think the U.S. employment picture is likely to lag that of other countries and therefore the U.S. tightening cycle is likely to lag.
 That makes the picture for the dollar negative, in my view."

 The dollar index dropped 7% in 2020 and as much as 0.9% in the first few days of the new year on expectations of U.S. fiscal stimulus.
-On Friday, the index was up a quarter of a percent at 90.047, after its biggest gain in more than two months on Thursday.
+On Friday, the index was last up 0.1% at around the 90 mark, after its biggest increase in more than two months on Thursday.
 It remains on track for a weekly decline.

-U.S. non-farm payrolls for December is due at 1330 GMT, with the median expectation in a Reuters poll for +71,000 jobs, down from +245,000 in November.
-Several major currencies weakened versus the dollar, with the euro down as much as 0.5% at $1.22130, while the Japanese yen touched a fresh three-week low of 104.090 yen .
+U.S. non-farm payrolls data for December is due at 1330 GMT, with the median expectation in a Reuters poll for a gain of 71,000 jobs, down from a gain of 245,000 in November.
+Several major currencies weakened against the dollar before regaining some ground, with the euro dipping to as as much as 0.5% down at $1.22130, while the Japanese yen touched a fresh three-week low at 104.090.
+The euro was last down 0.2%, while the yen had recovered to flat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)